-I use my email providers calendar and find it helps remind me of things that are upcoming as I can also see this on my mobile as well as when I am on PC it helpfully flashes up reminders in the corner set as far in advance as I decide.
+I use my email provider's calendar and find it helps remind me of things that are upcoming as I can also see this on my mobile as well as when I am on PC it helpfully flashes up reminders in the

 I mainly use the Microsoft calendar to show any events to do with clubs and societies and assignment due dates.
-Colour coding specific tasks will be extremely handy to see how many things are due or what>s coming up.
+Colour coding specific tasks will be extremely handy to see how many things are due or what's coming up.
 Also setting reminders before the assignment is due or when the event starts helps too.

 Set up a to-do list sorting the tasks in priority, assigning approximate timings of when to start and complete them, including the due dates.

 When organising your calendar, colour code each event, in how important the event is...
-Red = Assignments, Orange = Lecture Zoom Meetings, Green = Family/ Social Events.
+Red= Assignments, Orange = Lecture Zoom Meetings, Green = Family/Social Events.